AlexeyNarush/IZP_BUT1_Project2/README.md

 # IZP_BUT1_Project2

-This is my version of second project for freshman year IT VUT.
+This is my version of second project for freshman year FIT VUT.